-FRIDAY, JUNE 23, 2022
+Friday, June 23, 2022

-Anatomy of a Removal Proceeding I
+7:30 am-8:30 am Anatomy of a Removal Proceeding I

 Representing clients in removal proceedings requires skill, innovation, and perseverance.
-Panelists on part I of this two-part fundamentals session will provide you with the essentials you need to be an effective litigator in immigration court.
+Panelists on part one of this two-part fundamentals session will provide you with the essentials you need to be an effective litigator in immigration court.

 - Commencement of proceedings: reviewing the notice to appear

 - Deportability vs. inadmissibility

-- Who bears the burden?
+- Determining who bears the burden

 - Available forms of relief